-The European Strategy for Particle Physics, which is due to be updated by May 2020, will guide the direction of the field to the mid-2020s and beyond.
-To inform this vital process, the Secretariat of the European Strategy Group (ESG) is calling upon the particle-physics community across universities, laboratories and national institutes to submit written input by 18 December 2018.
+The European Strategy for Particle Physics, updated in June 2020, will guide the direction of the field to the mid-2020s and beyond.
+To inform this vital process, the Secretariat of the European Strategy Group (ESG) called upon the particle-physics community across universities, laboratories and national institutes to submit written input by 18 December 2018.

 Input was submitted via a portal on the Strategy Update website.
 Community proposals submitted are available here.

 The update of the European Strategy got under way in September 2017 when the CERN Council established a Strategy Secretariat (CERN Courier November 2017 p37).
 Chaired by Halina Abramowicz, former chair of the European Committee for Future Accelerators (ECFA), the Secretariat includes Keith Ellis (chair of CERN’s Scientific Policy Committee), Jorgen D’Hondt (current ECFA chair) and Lenny Rivkin (chair of the European Laboratory Directors' Meeting).

 The ESG Secretariat, which has been assigned the task of organising the update process, proposed to broadly follow the steps of the previous two strategy processes concluded in 2006 and 2013.
 An Open Symposium, in which the community was invited to debate scientific input into the strategy update took place in Granada (Spain) on 13-16 May 2019.
 The event attracted around 600 participants.